judka-uriel/uriel-book/uriel_en.md

 television tower — the challenge being that for eight months it was necessary to ensure an uninterrupted concrete pour throughout the entire height of three hundred meters.
-I remember visiting him during his night shifts at the Ministry of Construction and seeing how the telephone rang constantly, and he continuously issued instructions over the phone.
+I remember visiting him during his night shifts at the Ministry of Construction and seeing how the telephone rang repeatedly, and he continuously issued instructions over the phone.

 My grandfather saw in me the continuation of his lineage, and as I recall,